rshaz2713/rshaz2713/README.md

 - [Email](mailto:rumman@devasp.com)

 ### Personal Interests:
-- When I am not coding, I enjoy spending time with family and friends.
+- When I am not coding, I enjoy going to the gym and spending time with family and friends.
 I also love traveling!